Little Cone

 Little Cone is a prominent mountain summit in the San Miguel Mountains range of the Rocky Mountains of North America.
 The 11988 ft peak is located in Uncompahgre National Forest, 24.1 km west (bearing 267°) of the Town of Telluride in San Miguel County, Colorado, United States.
+Little Cone is a laccolith, formed by underground intrusion of magma in the Miocene.